Ranga-Auaha-Ako/canvas-design-blocks/README.md

 git clone https://github.com/Ranga-Auaha-Ako/canvas-design-blocks
 ```

 2. Create the JSON for your version of the theme.
-The JSON should follow this structure (note: remove the commnets before using):
+The JSON should follow this structure (note: remove the comments before using):

 ```JSON
 {